(Common to all Branches)

 i) How a point is determined in space?

 Detail at page 11.3 article 11.2 of ED - Basant Agrawal, TMH.

 j) Draw a symbol of third angle projections?

 SECTION B (Marks: 8 each)

-7. A vertical cylinder of 45 mm diameter and height 70 mm resting on its base on HP is completely penetrated by another cylinder of same dimensions and length.
-Their axis bisect each other at right angles and are parallel to VP.
-Draw the projection showing lines of penetration on the two cylinders.
+5. A vertical cylinder of 45 mm diameter and height 70 mm resting on its base on HP, is completely penetrated by another cylinder of same diameter and length .
+Their axes bisect each other at right angles and are parallel to VP.
+Draw their projections showing lines of interpenetration on two cylinders.